livewire/livewire/docs/events.md

 ## Dispatching a component event to itself

-You can restrict an event to only dispatching on the component it was triggered from like so:
+Using the `dispatch()->self()` modifier, you can restrict an event to only being intercepted by the component it was triggered from:

 ```php
 use Livewire\Component;